 The easiest way to find the right bottle of wine for you and your occasion is simply to ask a wine expert or sommelier for their recommendations based on your taste.
 If you’re pairing wines for dinner, tell the expert what dishes you’ll be making.
-If you’re simply buying a bottle of wine to broaden your horizons, the most important things to state are your price range and flavour preferences.
+If you’re simply buying a bottle of wine to broaden your horizons, the most important things to state are your price range and flavor preferences.

-White wine glasses are typically smaller than red wine glasses, as they don’t need the same surface area to oxidise.
+White wine glasses are typically smaller than red wine glasses, as they don’t need the same surface area to oxidize.
 When drinking the wine, hold the glass by the stem rather than the bowl.
 This will help the wine to keep at the same temperature, rather than warming up in your hand.

 Pour 30 to 60 ml (one to two ounces) of wine into a glass to taste it before serving.
 Swirl the wine in the glass, holding the stem, to expose it to a larger surface area.
-Smell the wine as you swirl it to release the flavours and varied aromas.
+Smell the wine as you swirl it to release the flavors and varied aromas.
 A higher quality wine will offer different aromas the more it’s swirled.

 Then, taste the wine in small sips.
 Hold it in your mouth for five to 10 seconds and roll it across your tastebuds.
 Make sure to pay attention to the aftertaste, too: a good quality wine will linger.